leafo/lapis/docs/input_validation.md

 * Because fields are specified in an array, the values are checked in the order they provided.
 * The formatting of error messages can be customized.

-`types.validate_params` is designed to be used with the transform API of tableshape.
+`types.params_shape` is designed to be used with the transform API of tableshape.
 The resulting transformed object is a validated table of parameters.